-- If you don't faint or have other symptoms after 45 minutes, you might receive the medication isoproterenol (Isuprel) through an IV line in your arm.
-The medication might prompt the abnormal nervous system reflex that causes you to faint.
+- If you don't faint or have other symptoms after 45 minutes, you might receive the drug isoproterenol (Isuprel) through an IV line in your arm.
+The drug might prompt the reflex that causes you to faint.

 - You then remain in the upright position for another 15 to 20 minutes.

 After a tilt table test

-If you faint while vertical, the table will be returned to a horizontal position immediately and you'll be monitored.
+If you faint while upright, the table will be returned to a horizontal position immediately and you'll be monitored.
 Most people regain consciousness almost immediately.

-When the test is complete, you can return to your normal activities.
+When the test is complete, you can return to your regular activities.

 The results of a tilt table test are based on whether you faint during the test and what happens to your blood pressure and heart rate.